wsfreund/RootCoreMacro/readme.md

 It defines functions to be used by other packages:

 - `find_lib`: Check if library (`$1`) is available in `$LD_LIBRARY_PATH`;
-- `add_to_env_file`: Add value to the environment file to be changed when sourcing `setrootcore.sh`, eg:
+- `add_to_env_file`: Add value to the environment file, changed when `setrootcore.sh` is sourced, eg:

 ```
 add_to_env_file PATH "\$ROOTCOREBIN/user_scripts/TuningTools/grid_scripts/"
 ```
-where the option `--only-set` can be used if this shouldn't be added to a list of places, but rather just set the variable to a value.
+where the option `--only-set` can be used if this shouldn't be added to a variable of list type, but rather just set the variable to the value.

 - `add_to_env`: Changes current environment variable by adding the value to its list.